indygreg/PyOxidizer/docs/rust_rust_code.rst

 The reason we can't ``import encodings`` is twofold:

 1. The default filesystem importer is disabled by default.
-2. No Python resources are being registered with the ``PythonConfig`` instance.
+2. No Python resources are being registered with the ``OxidizedPythonInterpreterConfig`` instance.

 This error can be addressed by working around either.